South Korea's impeached president defies warrant after hourslong standoff

 South Korea’s impeached president defies warrant after hourslong standoff

-The country’s anti-corruption agency said it withdrew its investigators after the presidential security service blocked them from entering Yoon’s residence for hours due to concerns about their safety.
-The agency expressed “serious regret about the attitude of the suspect, who did not respond to a process by law.”
+The country’s anti-corruption agency said it withdrew its investigators after the presidential security service blocked them from entering Yoon’s residence for hours, due to concerns about their safety.

+The agency said its outnumbered investigators had several scuffles with presidential security forces and expressed “serious regret about the attitude of the suspect, who did not comply with the legal process.”

+It said detaining Yoon would be “virtually impossible” as long as he is protected by the presidential security service.
+The agency plans to “strongly demand” that the country’s acting leader, Deputy Prime Minister Choi Sang-mok, instruct the service to comply with their execution of the detainment warrant.

 Investigators from the country’s anti-corruption agency are weighing charges of rebellion after Yoon, apparently frustrated that his policies were blocked by an opposition-dominated parliament, declared martial law on Dec.
 3 and dispatched troops to surround the National Assembly.